 Since people really appreciated our tips on how to get to JFK airport, I thought I should also share some my thoughts on the options for traveling between Manhattan and Newark Airport (EWR).
 Sometimes the best flight options involve travel from EWR.
 However, getting to EWR is more difficult and more expensive than going to JFK, so you should take that into consideration when selecting your flight.
-Traffic across the Hudson River regardless of what crossing you use can be a bit unpredictable, so always leave extra time.
+While Newark Liberty Airport is less than 20 miles from midtown Manhattan, traffic across the Hudson River regardless of what crossing you use can be a bit unpredictable, so always leave extra time.

 The best way to get to EWR is going to depend on your situation.
 Are you pressed for time?
 Are you trying to save money?
 Do you have a lot of bags?
 What terminal are you going to?
 Will you be traveling to EWR during rush hour (7-9 am or 4-7pm)?
 You could choose from New Jersey Transit Train, bus, taxi, and uber/car service.
 I thought it might be helpful if I shared the pros and cons of each option.